pypi/warehouse/docs/blog/posts/2023-04-21-introducing-pypi-organizations.md

   - sustainability
 ---

-Today, we are rolling out the first step in our plan to increase financial support and long-term sustainability of the Python Packaging Index (PyPI), while simultaneously giving our users one of our most requested features: organization accounts.
+Today, we are rolling out the first step in our plan to build financial support and long-term sustainability of the Python Packaging Index (PyPI), while simultaneously giving our users one of our most requested features: organization accounts.